datatrail-jhu/07_dataviz/manuscript/06_multiple_plots.md

 #### `|` and `/`

-If you are simply adding plots beside one another or on top of one another, this can be accomplied using `|` and `/`. `|` tells patchwork to put the plots next to one another from left to right. `/` tells patchwork you want those plots on top of each other.
+If you are simply adding plots beside one another or on top of one another, this can be accomplished using `|` and `/`. `|` tells patchwork to put the plots next to one another from left to right. `/` tells patchwork you want those plots on top of each other.
 For example, below we see that `p1`, `p2`, and `p3` should all be next to one another.
 These are grouped together because of the parentheses.
 Then these three plots should all be atop `p4`.

 ```r
 (p1 | p2 | p3) /